turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 * What are your values and what do you want to achieve with your brand?
 For example, you might value accessible education, innovative web design, or customer-centered problem solving.
 * What technologies are you most passionate about? and Why?
 This answer will help you attract your audience.
 When your brand is clear and focused you will have indsutry professional seek you out.
 * What will your brand say about you on social media?

+Here are some [additional branding resources](/resources/branding_resources) for platforms like LinkedIn, GitHub, and Twitter.

 ## Check for Understanding
 Now, take some time to build out your professional story and your personal brand framework using this **[Professional Story and Branding template](https://docs.google.com/spreadsheets/d/19JdLwk6ENV_Q6qvAlPMvMHoUVSIyLzYPp32pdaxL8Qg/edit?usp=sharing).**